csci5117f25/project-2-team-1/README.md

 Stats page where user can view their tasks contribution graph, their level, streak, tasks, and share their progress with family & friends.

 <img width="1497" height="751" alt="Screenshot 2025-12-17 at 5 16 59 PM" src="https://github.com/user-attachments/assets/804e4005-73a2-4bbc-9668-91054f8cbc23" />
-Setting page where a user can manage their notification preferences or delete their account.
+Settings page where a user can manage their notification preferences or delete their account.

 <img width="1495" height="745" alt="Screenshot 2025-12-17 at 5 17 31 PM" src="https://github.com/user-attachments/assets/182697af-98bf-49ee-85ca-6d73f8ef1254" />
 Sidebar component.